Arrow BOOK

 Overview

-The genito femoral nerve runs from the lower spine through the abdomen and into the groin region.
-Irritation may occur after hernia surgery, abdominal or pelvic surgery, trauma, inflammation, or nerve entrapment.
-Symptoms can include groin pain, upper thigh discomfort, burning sensations, or pain triggered by pressure, movement, or clothing.
+Irritation of this nerve may occur after hernia surgery, abdominal or pelvic surgery, trauma, inflammation, or nerve entrapment.
+Symptoms may include groin pain, upper thigh discomfort, burning sensations, or pain triggered by pressure, movement, or clothing.

-A genito femoral nerve block delivers local anaesthetic, sometimes combined with steroid medication, around the nerve.
-This aims to reduce inflammation, interrupt pain signals, and help confirm whether the genito femoral nerve is contributing to your symptoms.
+A genitofemoral nerve block delivers medication around the nerve to reduce inflammation, calm nerve sensitivity, interrupt pain signals, and help confirm whether the genitofemoral nerve is contributing to symptoms.

 • Burning, tingling, or sharp nerve related symptoms

-• Pain after hernia repair or abdominal surgery
+• Pain following hernia repair or abdominal surgery

 • Pain worsened by pressure, movement, or clothing

-This is a targeted injection delivered near the genito femoral nerve.
-The injection typically contains:
+A genitofemoral nerve block is a targeted injection delivered near the genitofemoral nerve.
+The injection usually contains:

 • Local anaesthetic to temporarily numb the nerve